2008 Sichuan earthquake: Foreign and domestic aid

-Mainland China
+China

 By May 14, the Ministry of Civil Affairs stated that 10.7 billion yuan (approximately US$1.5 billion) had been donated by the Chinese public.
 Houston Rockets center Yao Ming, one of the country's most popular sports icons, gave $214,000 and $71,000 to the Red Cross Society of China.
 The association has also collected a total of $26 million in donations.
 Other multinational firms located in China have also announced large amounts of donations.

 The Red Cross Society of China flew 557 tents and 2,500 quilts valued at 788,000 yuan (US$113,000) to Wenchuan County.
 The Amity Foundation already began relief work in the region and has earmarked US$143,000 for disaster relief.
 The Sichuan Ministry of Civil Affairs said that they have provided 30,000 tents for those left homeless.

 Central State-owned enterprises have accumulatively donated more than $48.6 million.
 China National Petroleum Corp and Sinopec donated 10 million yuan each to the disaster area.

-Following the earthquake, donations were made by people from all over mainland China, with booths set up in schools, at banks, and around gas stations.
+Following the earthquake, donations were made by people from all over China, with booths set up in schools, at banks, and around gas stations.
 People also donated blood, resulting in according to Xinhua long line-ups in most major Chinese cities.
 Many donated through text messaging on mobile phones to accounts set up by China Unicom and China Mobile By May 16, the Chinese government had allocated a total of $772 million for earthquake relief so far, up sharply from $159 million from May 14.

 On May 16 China stated it had also received $457 million in donated money and goods for rescue efforts so far, including $83 million from 19 countries and four international organizations.
 Saudi Arabia was the largest aid donor to China, providing close to €40,000,000 in financial assistance, and an additional €8,000,000 worth of relief materials.

 A total of 45.5 million members of the Chinese Communist Party contributed financially to the special fund for relief, donating a total of around US$1.37 billion.

 Saudi Arabia

 Saudi Arabia was one of the largest foreign donors in response to the 2008 Sichuan (Wenchuan) earthquake.
 King Abdullah bin Abdul-Aziz offered US$50 million in cash and US$10 million in relief materials.
 The relief materials included tents, blankets, instant food, milk powder, and rescue tools.
 Saudi Arabia also pledged further supplies, including approximately 85,000 tents, 400,000 awnings, and 500,000 blankets.

-To support displaced families, Saudi Arabia established a sheltering center in Mima Netso, Sichuan (covering about 30,000 m²), capable of sheltering over 15,000 families with more than 11,300 tents, and including health clinic facilities.
+To support displaced families, Saudi Arabia established a sheltering center in Mima Netso, Sichuan (covering about 30,000 m^{2}), capable of sheltering over 15,000 families with more than 11,300 tents, and including health clinic facilities.
 Employees of both governments coordinated on airlifting and distribution of aid.

 Chinese government officials publicly thanked Saudi Arabia, noting the assistance reflected strong bilateral friendship.

 A retired China Fire Services Chengdu department fire truck which responded to the 2008 earthquake in the Jianchuan Museum Cluster 2008 Earthquake exhibit.